-One of the more common jobs for an electrician is the installation or repair of the electrical system of a person's home.
-This course familiarizes the student with the materials and methods used in modern residential construction and the minimum requirements for installing a complete electrical system for a typical residence.
+One of the more common jobs for an electrician is the installation or repair of the electrical system in a dwelling.
+This course familiarizes the student with the materials and methods used for installing a complete 120V electrical system for a typical residence.
 Students will learn and practice techniques for installing non-metallic sheathed cables, device boxes, receptacles, switches, lighting fixtures, circuit breaker panels, and service entrance equipment.

-Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: EEV1750, EE2035 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20
+Prerequisite: BST1000 Lecture Hours: 55 Lab Hours: 25 Outside Hours: 20